david-sauvage/effective-java-summary/README.md

 Working with generics can often create warnings about them.
 Not having those warnings assure you that your code is typesafe.
 Try as hard as possible to eliminate them.
 Those warnings represents a potential ClassCastException at runtime.
 When you prove your code is safe but you can't remove this warning use the annotation @SuppressWarnings("unchecked") as close as possible to the declaration.
-Also comment on why it is safe.
+Also, comment on why it is safe.

 __Item 28 : List and arrays__

-Arrays are covariant and generics are invariant meaning that Object[] is a superclass of String[] when List<Object> is not for List<String>.
+Arrays are covariant and generics are invariant meaning that Object[] is a superclass of String[] when List\<Object> is not for List\<String>.
 Arrays are reified when generics are erased.
 Meaning that array still have their typing right at runtime when generics don't.
-In order to assure retrocompatibility with previous version List<String> will be a List at runtime.
+In order to assure retrocompatibility with previous version List\<String> will be a List at runtime.
-Typesafety is assure at compile time with generics.
-Since it's always better to have our coding errors the sooner (meaning at compile time), prefer the usage of generics over arrays
+Typesafety is assured at compile time with generics.
+Since it's always better to have our coding errors the sooner (meaning at compile time), prefer the usage of generics over arrays.

 __Item 29 : Generic types__